eputnam77/GovDocVerify/README.md

   ```bash
   pip install -r requirements.txt
   ```
 This installs only the minimal set of packages needed to run the app.

+If you prefer using **Poetry**, simply run `poetry install`.
+Poetry reads `pyproject.toml` and installs the same dependencies (add `--with dev` for development extras).
+You do **not** need to combine this with the requirements files—choose either pip **or** Poetry.

 **Tip:** If you're not sure, use `requirements-dev.txt` for the most complete setup.